SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Appendix

-In table \ref{tab:doc_bleu} we present results for the MT models trained to generate the new translation for the alternative data of \textsc{SegAugment} for MuST-C En-De.
+In table \ref{tab:doc_bleu} we present results for the MT models trained to generate the new translation for the alternative data of \textsc{SegAugment} for MuST-C v2.0 En-De.
 For each parameterization $\ell \! = \! (min, max)$ of the segmentation algorithm $\mathcal{A}$, we train specialized model $\mathcal{M}_\ell$, as described in \S \ref{sec:methodology_translation}.
-We evaluate on the original training and development sets from $\oS$, as well as on the alternative training set ($\nS_\ell$), which is basically indicates the quality of the target text that was used when training ST models with the alternative data.
-We present both sentence- and document-level \textsc{BLEU} scores for the original data, and only document-level scores for the alternative data (since no sentence-level references are available).
-We notice that MT models obtain very high scores in the original train set, as compared to the development set, indicating that the model has overfitted.
-In any other case that would be very bad news, but here we willingly overfit the model as our goal is to learn the training set text alignment, and not have a good and generalizable MT model.
-By looking at the document-level \textsc{BLEU} on the alternative training set, we can confirm that the MT models have indeed accurately learned the alignments and thus have generated high-quality translation, that can be utilized during ST training.
+We evaluate on the original training and development sets from $\oS$, as well as on the synthetic training set ($\nS_\ell$), which basically indicates the quality of the target text in the synthetic data.
+We present both sentence- and document-level BLEU scores for the original data, and only document-level scores for the synthetic ones (since no sentence-level references are available).
+We notice that MT models obtain very high scores in the original train set, as compared to the development set, indicating that the model has indeed overfitted.
+In any other case that would be very bad news, but here we willingly overfit the model as our goal is to learn the training set text alignment, and not having a good and generalizable MT model.
+By looking at the document-level BLEU on the synthetic training set, we can confirm that the MT models have indeed accurately learned the alignments and thus have generated high-quality translation, that can be utilized during ST training.